ferdy/.emacs.d/README.md

 - run Emacs

 ##Updates
 This configuration tracks latest Emacs developments.
-If you intend to use it, I highly recommend you update and re-build your sources once a week.
+If you intend to use it, I highly recommend you update and re-build your sources at least once a week.

-That is why if your build is more than seven days old, a warning will show up in the minibuffer reminding you to update the sources.
+That is why if your build is more than seven days old, a warning will show up reminding you to update the sources.

 I would also recommend you upgrade every package installed regularly.